 I needed a simple, mostly hands-off recipe that we would be happy to eat for a few meals this week, and braised chicken thighs fit the bill.
 While most braises take upwards of three hours to reach tender perfection, chicken can be braised perfectly in under an hour.
 We’re fortunate to have a great, local grocery just four blocks away that carries local, pastured meats and a variety of seasonal organic vegetables (Amish Health Foods, we’ll miss you).
 This morning I trekked over with my backpack and purchased 6 chicken thighs, an onion, 2 carrots, and a sweet red pepper for $13 and headed home to throw dinner together.
 20 minutes of quick prep later, and my chicken was doing its thing in the Le Creuset.
 Couldn’t be easier!

 Soufflés are much more forgiving than they are given credit for, and as far as I’m concerned soufflé horror stories are nothing more that the result of bad recipes and (sub)urban legend.
+Cant, a person spend one minute inserting a pair of Kitchen Knives into it and check if it’s still runny or baked perfectly?
 An extremely tall soufflé is really just a stunt for presentation’s sake, and in reality if you took a bite of a soufflé at its fluffiest and most glorious moment, you would burn the bajeezus out of your mouth.
 Even 10 or 15 minutes after a soufflé falls (which is inevitable!), it will still taste delicious.

 This is my riff on a very traditional soufflé that I’ve made gluten free using buckwheat flour.
 As an added bonus, buckwheat flour adds a delightfully nutty taste that regular flour lacks.
 I used a vintage, raw milk cheddar for this recipe, but any variety of sharp cheese would make for a delicious result.
 Whatever cheese you choose, be sure not to skip the nutmeg – it adds a classic flavor to the soufflé that shouldn’t be missed.